MSP Steel Promoters Extend Buying Spree to 88L+ Shares with Latest Acquisitions

 Updated Post-Acquisition Holdings

-Following the latest December purchases, the updated shareholding positions reflect substantial increases across promoter entities:
+Following the latest December purchases, the shareholding positions continue to reflect substantial increases across promoter entities.
+The updated holdings demonstrate the sustained commitment of multiple promoter group companies to increase their stake in MSP Steel & Power.

 Jaik Leasing and Commercial Investment Limited 3,40,20,927 shares 6.14%